 Lawmakers Grill California Prison Officials on Misconduct Reporting Failures

-The California Department of Corrections and Rehabilitation promised to improve how it handles inmate reports of staff abuse and misconduct, but delivered a bureaucratic mess instead.
+The California Department of Corrections and Rehabilitation promised to improve how it handles inmate reports of staff abuse and misconduct but delivered a bureaucratic mess instead.

 (CN) — California prison officials sat before a panel of lawmakers in Sacramento two years ago and promised to overhaul the way prisons handle inmates’ complaints of staff misconduct.